cressie176/blog/_posts/2024-12-23-reminders-as-code.md

 Ultimately, you cannot rely on third parties to notify you about critical events, on engineers to set reminders, or on organisations to provide systems that make it convenient to do so.

-### The Case for Reminders as Code
+### Reminders as Code

-'Reminders as Code' offer an open, convenient and long term solution to this problem.
-By storing reminders in a text file and committing them to a source code repository, you gain the following advantages:
+Reminders as Code offers an open, convenient and long term solution to this problem.
+Namely, storing reminders in a text file, committed into to a source code repository.
+By doing so you gain the following advantages:

-- **Transparency**: The reminders are transparent, versioned, and provided good source control management practices are in place, will be accompanied by a meaningful commit message.
+- **Transparency**: The reminders are transparent, versioned, and provided good source control management practices are in place, will be accompanied by a meaningful commit message, so their purpose can be understood after the original committer has left.

-- **Automation**: All good issue tracking systems expose an API for programmatically creating issues, so with a suitable script, reminders can automatically create tickets in an issue tracking system at the appropriate time.
+- **Automation**: All good issue tracking systems expose a programmatic API, so with a suitable script, reminders can be created as issues at the appropriate time.

 - **Notification**: Issue tracking systems typically have a wide range of user configurable notification mechanisms, ensuring the reminders do not go unmissed.

-- **Longevity**: Because reminders are stored as code, they can easily be migrated if you migrate to a new issue tracking system.
+- **Longevity**: Because reminders are stored in an open format, they can easily be migrated if you migrate to a new issue tracking system.

-- **Scalability**: This approach scales across teams and projects without relying on individual ownership or third-party platforms.
+- **Scalability**: The approach scales across teams and projects without relying on individual ownership or third-party platforms.

 - **Accessibility**: Anyone with access to the source control system and issue tracking system can manage and receive notification of reminders.